CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

       Note that a daemonic process is not allowed to create child processes.
       Otherwise a daemonic process would leave its children orphaned if it gets terminated when its parent process exits.
-Additionally, these are **not** Unix daemons or services, they are normal processes that will be terminated (and not joined) if non-dameonic processes have exited.

    In addition to the  :class:`Threading.Thread` API, :class:`Process` objects also support the following attributes and methods: